AnthonyPAlicea/anthonyalicea/blog/smart-jerks-arent-worth-it.md

 ## What Is A Jerk?
 Communication styles differ for many reasons: cultural, experiential, and physical.
 The intent here is not to label every person that we come into conflict with as a "jerk".

 However, there is such a thing as toxic behavior.
 In the "difficult genius" tolerated by a dev team, that behavior can often be labeled as "obnoxiously aggressive".
-I borrow that term from the video that inspired this blog post, delivered by my friend Jamie Smyth from <a href="https://thesmythgroup.com">The Smyth Group</a>.
+I borrow that term from the video that inspired this blog post, delivered by my friend Jamie Smyth from The Smyth Group.

 You can find the original video below, and <strong>I encourage you to stop right now and watch it</strong>.
 It's only 2 minutes long, but contains so much truth in such a short amount of time.
 It also gives good examples of what we're talking about when we say someone is acting like a jerk.